jimmajure/CarND-Behavioral-Cloning/README.md

 ]
 ```

-During playback, I inreased the throttle setting from 0.2 to 0.3 and the car successfully navigated the track with minimal swerving.
+During playback, I increased the throttle setting from 0.2 to 0.3 and the car successfully navigated the track with minimal swerving.

 This model is included in the repository as ```model.(json,h5)```.